mbernste/mbernste.github.io/_posts/2020-12-29-intrinsic_dimensionality.md

 Let's say we're in some situtation we're we are dealing with objects in some $D$-dimensional space.
 Thus, we are dealing with $D$ pieces of information for describing objects in that space.
 One may ask a simple question: do we *really* need $D$ pieces of information to describe each object?
 Or can we get by with fewer?

 Take the following example: we have wish to describe all points on a flat piece of paper in three-dimensional space.
 That is, all of the points that we care about will lie *only* on the sheet of paper.

 Do we really need three pieces of information to describe each point on the paper?
 The answer is no, we really only need two!
+Intuitively, we can specify each point on the paper using two coordinates: its distance from the left edge of the paper and its distance from the top edge of the paper: